Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Posterior inference

 \subsection{Posterior sampling}

 Assuming conditional independence between the model parameters, the joint unnormalized posterior is given by

 where $\calL(\bsy | \bsbeta, \bsgamma, \tilde \bsdelta) = \prod_{i=1}^N f(y_i | \bsx_i, \bsbeta, \bsgamma, \tilde \bsdelta)$ denotes the likelihood with individual observations identified by the index \(i = 1, \dots, N\).
+The indices $\ell = 1, \dots, L$ and $s = 1, \dots, S$ identify the individual terms of the structured additive predictors in the location and scale model parts, respectively.
 For MCMC sampling, we transform $\tau^2_\delta$ to the log-level and evaluate its prior using the change of variables theorem, such that $\ln \tau^2_\delta$ can be sampled on the whole real number line.
 We use a Metropolis-within-Gibbs sampling scheme, where the full parameter vector is partitioned into blocks, and each block is updated by drawing from its full conditional.
 In the location and scale model parts, each term's parameter vector $\bsbeta_\ell$ and $\bsgamma_s$ is treated as a block.
 Linear terms within each parameter's predictor are grouped into a single block.
 We use Metropolis-Hastings steps with iteratively weighted least squares (IWLS) proposals for parameter blocks in $\bsbeta$, and $\bsgamma$, Gibbs updates for $\tau^2_{\ell, \mu}$ and $\tau^2_{s, \sigma}$, and the No-U-turn Sampler (NUTS), a variant of Hamiltonian Monte Carlo, for $\tilde \bsdelta$ and $\ln \tau^2_\delta$.
 Our implementation is done in Python, building on the probabilistic programming framework Liesel \parencite{Riebl2023-LieselProbabilisticProgramming}.
 Liesel provides a general NUTS interface via BlackJAX \parencite{blackjax2020github}, as well as IWLS and Gibbs interfaces, combined with automatic differentiation and just-in-time compilation via JAX \parencite{deepmind2020jax}.
 We treat the intercepts $\beta_0$ and $\gamma_0$ in the covariate models as constants that are identified by the model assumptions $\bbE(R)=0$ and $\bbVar(R)=1$ when the remaining parameters are held fixed.
 They are updated deterministically in each iteration; details are provided in \appautoref{app-seq:intercepts}.
 We use a grid approximation to evaluate the basis matrix required in the transformation function, see \appautoref{app-sec:basis-grid}.
 We initialize the model parameters by finding approximations to their posterior modes via gradient ascent, see \appautoref{app-sec:init} for details.
 This initialization is essential for successful sampling.
 See \appautoref{app-sec:sim2-diagnostics} for a comparison of diagnostic criteria of a model initialized at the posterior modes and a model that included initialization with random jittering from a Gaussian distribution.
-Algorithm~\ref{man-alg-sampling} gives an overview of the sampling algorithm's overall structure.
+Algorithm~\ref{alg-sampling} gives an overview of the sampling algorithm's overall structure.

 We monitor standard MCMC diagnostics and have found that the target acceptance rates were reached reliably, $\hat{R}$ indicated successful convergence, and effective sample sizes were sufficient for posterior inference; \appautoref{app-sec:sim2-diagnostics} includes the corresponding details for our main simulation study.
 Below, we provide additional details on the individual sampling steps.